One Particularly Terrifying Night

 And thirdly, Burrows Lane and district and the neighbourhood of Edmondsham Road, where there were eight large HE craters besides several small craters (one with an IB container).
 Between Station Road and Edmondsham Road were two small craters, believed to have been caused by Phosphorus bombs.
 In this area four houses were badly damaged by blast and slight damage was done to four others.

-The raid also affected the area of heathland and forestry behind the Village towards Telegraph Hill, where many unexploded IB’s were found, also a large part of an empty container.
+The raid also affected the area of heathland and forestry behind the Village towards Telegraph Hill, where many unexploded IBā€™s were found, also a large part of an empty container.
 Many forest fires were started.
-In total, the number of houses badly damaged in the village was 11; slightly damaged 21 and burnt out 1.
+In total, the number of houses badly damaged in the village was 11; slightly damaged 21 and burnt out 1.The Church of England First School Verwood log book entry for 24 April 1944 records:

-‘The attendance this morning was very low (62.8%) owing to an air raid during the night.
-Dinners from the school canteen were supplied to two families whose houses had been badly damaged’.
+ā€˜The attendance this morning was very low (62.8%) owing to an air raid during the night.
+Dinners from the school canteen were supplied to two families whose houses had been badly damagedā€™.

 Post War Memories of the Verwood Air Raid